How the Montessori approach nurtures confident, curious, and compassionate young learners.

 “Children have an anxious concern for living beings, and the satisfaction of this instinct fills them with delight.” – Dr Maria Montessori

-All children have innate concern for living beings, and the satisfaction of this instinct fills them with delight.
+All children have an innate concern for living beings, and the satisfaction of this instinct fills them with delight.
 They are filled with feelings of tenderness and enthusiasm, and the desire to care for these beings.

 *Do note that all child-animal interactions are supervised.